tardate/LittleCodingKata/README.md

-# 394 Little Coding Katas
+# 395 Little Coding Katas

-> Latest addition :sparkles: [Deck of Cards](./io/deck) - Using the Io language to model a deck of cards, shuffle, and deal; cassidoo's interview question of the week (2025-12-08).
+> Latest addition :sparkles: [About Scala](./scala/about) - An overview of the Scala programming language, its features, and ecosystem.
+Includes setting up and running on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about